d12frosted/elpa-mirror/stable-melpa/use-proxy-readme.txt

     (use-proxy-toggle-proxies-global)
     ;; if using proxies globally, a "g" will be appended to lighter.

+    `use-proxy-toggle-all-proxies'

+    Toggle all proxies on/off.

+    (use-proxy-toggle-all-proxies)
+    ;; toggle all proxies on/off.

     `use-proxy-with-custom-proxies'

     Temporarily enable proxies for a batch of s-expressions.